murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 -rw-r--r--  1 leonardomurillo  staff    255 Jul 16 05:43 variables.tf
 ```

 `main.tf` holds only the provider definition, the rest of the files should be self-explanatory by their name.
-Let's do a quick review of each:
+We are not going to go over every line of code, I encourage you to clone the repo and [check out the code](https://github.com/murillodigital/experiments).
+Comment in the article if you have any questions.
+Let's do a quick review of each of the files:

 ### network.tf